dewaka/dewaka.github.io/_pages/about.md

 ---

 This is the blog of [Chathura Colombage](https://linkedin.com/in/dewaka).
-I tend to write semi-regularly about random things which happens to interest me.
+I tend to write semi-regularly about things which happens to interest me.

 ## Things I happen to be interested in